Arthur R. Wilson: World War II

 In July 1944, Wilson was based in Naples, Italy as commanding general, Coastal Base Section, which accompanied the Seventh Army on 15 August 1944 during Operation Dragoon, the Allied invasion of Southern France.
 For the first three weeks Coastal Base Section was largely occupied with the operation of the landing beaches.
 Wilson also transformed Naples into the major supply center on the Italian mainland and did the similar work in two other ports.
-In doing so these three port communities were rehabilitated in record-breaking time, earning the gratitude and appreciation of the people and government of liberated Italy.
+He commanded the Continental Base Section and then the Continental Advance Section (CONAD) until the end of the war.

 Wilson's work was appreciated by the Italian Government and he was decorated with the Order of the Crown of Italy and the University of Naples awarded him an honorary degree of doctor of laws.
 The City of Naples conferred honorary citizenship upon him and he was also elected a Cavalier Magistrate, Order of the Knights of Malta, in connection with these recognition's of his significant part in helping to restore the life and culture of Free Italy.
 For his service in that capacity, Wilson received Army Distinguished Service Medal.

-General Wilson was appointed Chief of Staff, Seventh Army under lieutenant general Alexander Patch in November 1944 and participated in the Ardennes-Alsace and Central Europe operations.
-Wilson distinguished himself again in this capacity and received second Army Distinguished Service Medal and Bronze Star Medal.
-He was also decorated with the Legion of Honour, Croix de Guerre with Palm by the Government of France or Order of the British Empire.
+Wilson participated in the Ardennes-Alsace and Central Europe operations.
+He distinguished himself in this capacity and received second Army Distinguished Service Medal and Bronze Star Medal.
+He was also decorated with the Legion of Honour, Croix de Guerre with Palm by the Government of France.
 In 1945 he was conferred the Freedom of the City of Dijon.

 Postwar service and retirement

-Wilson returned to the United States in July 1945 and joined the War Department General Staff in Washington, D.C., as a member of the Committee on National Guard and Reserve Policies.
-He retired from active duty on May 31, 1946, after almost thirty years of service and accepted job as Vice President of Trans World Airlines and remained in this capacity until late 1947, when he accepted job as vice president of Industrial Products Trading Company.
+Wilson returned to the United States, where he was a military aide to Presidents Franklin D. Roosevelt and Harry S. Truman and a liaison officer between Congress and the War Department.
+He retired from active duty in May 1946, after almost thirty years of service, and accepted job as vice president of Trans World Airlines.
+He remained in this capacity until late 1947, when he opened is own trading company as vice president of Industrial Products Trading Company.

-In early 1956, Wilson suffered a heart attack and also bladder ailment.
-He was admitted to the Letterman General Hospital in San Francisco on August 11, 1956, and died of another heart attack later on that day.
-He was buried at Cherokee Cemetery in Oroville, California, together with his wife Ellen A. Wilson.
+Wilson died at the Letterman General Hospital in San Francisco on August 11, 1956, and was buried at Cherokee Cemetery in Oroville, California.